Gold to regain glitter, say bankers to the rich

 For the quarter ended September, gold posted a quarterly gain of 8 percent -- its biggest this year, despite a drop of 11 percent last month.

-"It's your insurance policy if all hell breaks loose," said Tan Su Shan, head of wealth management at DBS Group, Southeast Asia's biggest lender by assets.
+"It's your insurance policy if all hell breaks loose," said Tan Su Shan, head of wealth management at DBS Group (DBSM.SI), Southeast Asia's biggest lender by assets.

 "We did advise caution closer to $1,900 ... but I guess around $1,600 and below would be time to start looking to going back into gold again," she added.